APPLICATIONS

 As for originality, said Pescatore, operating systems evolve over time, often using variations on older ideas.
 "NT owes a debt to VMS, which has a lot of Unix-like structures," he said.

 Ultimately, Pescatore added, people are looking for reliable operating systems at the lowest possible price.
-"That's how Microsoft (Nasdaq: MSFT) Latest News about Microsoft did it," he said.
+“That’s how Microsoft did it,” he said.

 ADTI accepts money from Microsoft, but Brown refuses to say how much.
 "We don't talk about money with anybody ... but we'll accept money from anybody," he said.